jonryley/genesis-arc-crm-process/docs/overview.md

-# Genesis Arc Overview
+# Summit Overview

-Genesis Arc is a practical commercial operating model for sales, business development, account growth, and revenue execution.
+Summit is a practical commercial operating model for sales, business development, account growth, and revenue execution.

 It is built around a simple principle: